Physical Therapist Assistant (AAS)

 • Home health

-You will spend a lot of time in Doermer Health Sciences Center, a state-of-the-art facility with specialized laboratories, research spaces and collaborative work areas.
-The USF Simulation Laboratory — SIM Lab for short — is home to life-like simulators that allow you to work with “blinking, breathing” patients in a safe, non-threatening environment.
+You will spend a lot of time in the Doermer Center for Health Science Education, a state-of-the-art facility with specialized laboratories, research spaces, and collaborative work areas.
+The Saint Francis Simulation Laboratory — SIM Lab for short — is home to life-like simulators that allow you to work with “blinking, breathing” patients in a safe, non-threatening environment.

 As a PTA student, you’ll work through real-world scenarios and health challenges with your classmates in our physical therapist assistant labs.
 You’ll be guided by expert faculty members, many of whom are practicing PTs, PTAs and other health professionals; they bring valuable real-world experience — and professional connections — to our program.